BIDS/repro-case-studies/case-studies/arokem.md

 in fitting dMRI data.

-Through Dipy, the code in this project is now also distributed widely through both Github and the Python Package Index (PYPI), under the permissive BSD license.
+Through Dipy, the code in this project is now also distributed widely through both GitHub and the Python Package Index (PYPI), under the permissive BSD license.

 # Pain points